groupdocs-viewer/GroupDocs.Viewer-for-Java/Demos/demos-api-tests/README.md

 ```

 Also, keep in mind that Spring and Dropwizard samples have cache functionality, so you should remove `cache` folder in `FILES_DIR` directory

+### Known problems
+*
+* External tests were configured using Spring, so when they are run using Dropwizard, there are minor differences which forces tests to fail.
+It is recommended to perceive them not as failed, but as tests which are required manual check (result files are saved into `target` directory).